otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 ## Formative Assessment

+Before you start, create a new branch called **04-formative-assessment**.

 If you get stuck on any of the following tasks, feel free to use **ChatGPT** permitting, you are aware of the following:

 - If you provide **ChatGPT** with a prompt that is not refined enough, it may generate a not-so-useful response